DanielMFernandes/CCNA_Course_Notes/Course_Notes/AI_and_Machine_Learning.md

 DEEP LEARNING

-Deep learning uses artificial neural networks to process and learn from large and complex datasets.
+- Deep learning uses artificial neural networks to process and learn from large and complex datasets.

-An artificial neural network is a computational model inspired by how biological neural networks like the human brain process information.
+  - An artificial neural network is a computational model inspired by how biological neural networks like the human brain process information.

-Data is passed through multiple layers of nodes (neurons), with each layer extracting increasingly abstract features.
+  - Data is passed through multiple layers of nodes (neurons), with each layer extracting increasingly abstract features.

-The neural network can be trained using supervised, unsupervised, and/or reinforcement methods.
+  - The neural network can be trained using supervised, unsupervised, and/or reinforcement methods.

-Structure:

-Input layer

-Hidden layers

-Output layer

 Advantages:

-Deep learning excels at handling large, unstructured datasets like images, audio, and text.
+- Deep learning excels at handling large, unstructured datasets like images, audio, and text.

-Achieves state-of-the-art performance in tasks like image recognition, natural language processing (NLP), and more.
+- Achieves state-of-the-art performance in tasks like image recognition, natural language processing (NLP), and more.

 Disadvantages:

-Resource intensive.
+- Resource intensive.

-The model can be a "black box," making it difficult to interpret how it arrives at its decisions.
+- The model can be a "black box," making it difficult to interpret how it arrives at its decisions.

+---

-Supervised Learning
+- Supervised Learning

-The model is trained on labeled data, where the correct answers are provided, to make predictions or classifications on new data.
+  - The model is trained on labeled data, where the correct answers are provided, to make predictions or classifications on new data.

-Unsupervised Learning
+- Unsupervised Learning

-The model is given unlabeled data and tasked with finding patterns, relationships, or groupings within the data.
+  - The model is given unlabeled data and tasked with finding patterns, relationships, or groupings within the data.

-Reinforcement Learning
+- Reinforcement Learning

-The model learns by interacting with an environment, receiving rewards or penalties based on its actions to maximize its performance over time.
+  - The model learns by interacting with an environment, receiving rewards or penalties based on its actions to maximize its performance over time.

-Deep Learning
+- Deep Learning

-A specialized subset of ML that uses multi-layered neural networks to handle large datasets and perform complex tasks like image recognition and natural language processing.
+  - A specialized subset of ML that uses multi-layered neural networks to handle large datasets and perform complex tasks like image recognition and natural language processing.

-Artificial Intelligence

-Machine Learning

-Supervised Learning

-Reinforcement Learning

-Unsupervised Learning

-Deep Learning

-AI & Machine Learning | CCNA 200-301 (Day 59) | Generative AI
+IMAGEM

+---

+PREDICTIVE AND GENERATIVE AI

-Predictive AI
+- Predictive AI
-Uses machine learning to analyze historical data and predict future outcomes or trends.
+  - Uses machine learning to analyze historical data and predict future outcomes or trends.

 Examples: Security anomaly detection, weather forecasting.

-Generative AI
+- Generative AI
-Uses machine learning to learn patterns from existing data and create new content, such as text, images, or audio.
+  - Uses machine learning to learn patterns from existing data and create new content, such as text, images, or audio.

-Examples: ChatGPT, Gemini, Midjourney, DALL-E, etc.
+  - Examples: ChatGPT, Gemini, Midjourney, DALL-E, etc.

-Artificial Intelligence
-Machine Learning

-Deep Learning

-Predictive & Generative AI
+---

-Predictive AI
+PREDICTIVE AI

 The model identifies patterns and correlations in past data.